xiaxueqaq/GeometricCAD/README.md

+# UPDATE:
+Please move to the new package [GeometricCADv2](https://github.com/xiaxueqaq/GeometricCADv2) for a more efficient and simpler implementation.

 # GeometricCAD
 A geometrical algorithm of cylindrical algebraic decomposition based on Grothendieck's Generic Freeness Lemma and Parametric Hermite Quadratic Form.